barabo/fhir-to-omop-demo/data/convert/README.md

 resources.

-To illustrate this, the FHIR resources provided in the coherent data set were scanned to extract each of the `"code"` and `"system"` pairs from each resource type.
+To illustrate this, the FHIR resources provided in the coherent data set were scanned to extract each of the `"code"` from each resource type.
 These values were then joined to the `concept` terminology table to get the assocated `domain_id`.

 For example, the following codable concept was found in a FHIR resource.